daftuyda/AFM/README.md

  It uses CV to scan for upgrades.
  Calculates logic on the best upgrade.
  Then navigates to them using roblox in-game navigation

-## Limitations
- This is currently only tested on 1080p and will probably mess up on anything else.
- Which also includes the window not being in fullscreen.

 # Upgrade Logic
  (REGEN > BOSS > DISCOUNT > ATK% > HEALTH% > SUMMON) > LUCK% > SPEED% > HEALING% > JADE